Trigger Point Therapy | Treating the Scalenes | Release Techniques

-Treating scalenes trigger points can bring fast relief for some painful disorders, but there are almost always other factors to take into account.
+Treating Scalenes trigger points can bring fast relief for some common painful disorders

 Trigger points in the scalenes are associated with a number of upper body complaints and can also refer pain along the whole length of the arm down to the thumb and index fingers.

 Some therapists are slightly afraid to work on trigger points in the scalenes as they sit close to several nerve trunks and blood vessels in the neck.

 Excellent palpatory skills (and a lot of study and practice) may be required to successfully locate and treat these trigger points.

 Scalenes - Trigger Points can be treated safely and effectively

 Stretching and Muscle Energy Techniques can be very useful

 Greek skalenos, uneven; Latin anterior, before; medius, middle; posterior, behind

 Anterior and medius: 1st rib.
 Posterior: 2nd rib.